A Living God

 came to Japan as a travel journalist.
 He also worked as an English teacher in the

-city of Matsue, in Shimane Prefecture.
-He married Setsu Koizumi, the daughter of
+city of Matsue in Shimane Prefecture.
+He married with Setsu Koizumi, the daughter

-a samurai, and became a Japanese national.
+of a samurai and became a Japanese.
 He changed his name to Koizumi Yakumo.

 After that, Rafcadio Hearn, now Koizumi Yakumo, taught English literature at Tokyo